 BPD can take time to identify, but the sooner you understand your symptoms, the sooner you can take action.

 It’s important to recognize that your feelings do matter, and that it’s perfectly acceptable to share them with others.

 While you might quietly struggle with persistent guilt and poor self-worth, the truth is you deserve a happy and fulfilling life.

-See a mental health professional to get started.
+See a licensed mental health professional to get started.